Tetra Laval

-Tetra Laval is a Swiss-domiciled multinational corporation of Swedish origin, with headquarters in Pully, Switzerland.
+Tetra Laval is a Swiss-domiciled multinational corporation of Swedish origin, with headquarters in Pully (Vaud), Switzerland.
 The Tetra Laval Group provides packaging, processing and distribution products for a range of foodstuffs, including liquids, fruit and vegetables, ice-cream and processed food, additionally offering systems for agricultural production and herd management.
 The group operates in five business segments: milk production, food preparation, food processing, food packaging and food distribution.
 The Tetra Laval Group includes Tetra Pak, DeLaval and Sidel.
 Tetra Laval was included in the Thomson Reuters 2011 list of Top 100 Global Innovators.

 The Tetra Laval Group

 The Tetra Laval Group consists of three independent industry groups.

 Tetra Pak develops and manufactures processing, distribution and packaging systems for food and liquids.

 DeLaval develops and produces systems for milk production and animal husbandry.
 Sidel develops and manufactures plastic packaging and complete bottling lines.

 Tetra Laval AB operates as a subsidiary to the holding company Tetra Laval International SA.
 Tetra Laval International SA provides the financing, risk management and investment support needed by the Tetra Laval Group, with the additional responsibility of managing overall legal and financial structure and tax planning.